wendellpiez/XMLLunchbox/README.md

 Note that the demo application, as given, uses both XQuery and XSLT together.

-Many thanks to djbpitt for igniting this.
+Many thanks to djbpitt for kicking this off.

 ## Installation and Running